 NAR requested the stay because the case involves similar allegations to those made in another pending case, Tuccori et al. v.
 At World Properties, et al.

-NAR entered into a proposed settlement, announced earlier this month, with Tuccori plaintiffs to secure a broad release of liability for NAR members, local and state REALTOR® associations and others.
+NAR entered into a proposed settlement, announced earlier in April, with Tuccori plaintiffs to secure a broad release of liability for NAR members, local and state REALTOR® associations and others.
+The settlement was preliminarily approved on May 26.

 If approved by the court, the Tuccori settlement would effectively release NAR from claims made in the Batton case, according to NAR’s recent motion and FAQs.
 Therefore, the pause is contingent on what happens in Tuccori.